Code-Institute-Submissions/paulday966-milestone1/README.md

 I copied the description text for the cafe for The Shoreham Aircraft Museum tearoom from [Shoreham Aircraft museum tearoom](http://www.shoreham-aircraft-museum.co.uk/teas.htm).
 I copied the address, phone number and email address from [Shoreham Aircraft museum tearoom opening](http://www.shoreham-aircraft-museum.co.uk/opening.htm).
 I added these details to The Shoreham Aircraft Museum tearoom on the Kent cafe page.

 I copied the address, phone number and email address for Steep Street Coffee House from [Steep Street Coffee House contact](https://www.steepstreet.co.uk/contact/).
-The cafe description came [Steep Street Coffee House](https://www.steepstreet.co.uk/the-steep-street-coffee-house/).
+The cafe description came from [Steep Street Coffee House](https://www.steepstreet.co.uk/the-steep-street-coffee-house/).
 I added these details to the Steep Street Coffee House cafe on the Kent cafe page.

 I copied the address and phone number for The Curious Cupcake Cafe from [The Curious Cupcake Cafe](https://www.cupcakecafemargate.co.uk/) and the email address from [The Curious Cupcake Cafe contact](https://www.cupcakecafemargate.co.uk/contact).
 I added these details to The Curious Cupcake Cafe on the Kent cafe page.